Skip to content

 2 - Familiarize yourself with spearfishing regulations

-You can't just jump into any body of whatever and fish wherever you want, shooting anything that swims.
-Just like with hook and line fishing, It's important to educate yourself about the sport and local spearfishing regulations.
+You can't just jump into any body of water and fish wherever you want, shooting anything that swims.
+Just like with hook and line fishing, it's important to educate yourself about the sport and local spearfishing regulations.
 Do some online research and seek advice from seasoned members of the spearfishing community to gain insights into the relevant laws, rules, and allowed locations for diving.

 3 - Monitor weather